dijonmusters/recipe-book/src/recipes/thai-chicken-risotto.md

 ]
 ---

-## Method

 1. preheat oven to 180°C.

-1. fry chicken until lightly golden - approx 5 mins - and remove from pan.
+2. fry chicken until lightly golden - approx 5 mins - and remove from pan.

-1. fry onion, chilli, garlic and kaffir lime leaves until onion is soft - approx 3-5 mins.
+3. fry onion, chilli, garlic and kaffir lime leaves until onion is soft - approx 3-5 mins.

-1. add rice and curry paste, and stir to coat evenly.
+4. add rice and curry paste, and stir to coat evenly.

-1. add stock, half a cup of water and return the chicken.
+5. add stock, half a cup of water and return the chicken.

-1. bring to a simmer and then transfer covered to the oven for 25 mins.
+6. bring to a simmer and then transfer covered to the oven for 25 mins.

-1. stir in coconut cream and beans and let stand for 10 mins.
+7. stir in coconut cream and beans and let stand for 10 mins.

-1. serve with fried onion, coriander and lime.
+8. serve with fried onion, coriander and lime.